You are here

 Updated overview of state and federal laws and other measures to prevent the online sale of e-cigarettes and other tobacco products, as well as the purchase by young people.

 A snapshot of state laws that prohibit online direct-to-consumer sales and shipments of electronic cigarettes.
 Laws in effect as of December 1, 2019.

-Examples from select U.S. jurisdictions that restrict the sale of flavored tobacco products, including excerpts from legislation and information on legal challenges.
+Updated resource showcasing examples from select U.S. jurisdictions that restrict the sale of flavored tobacco products, including excerpts from legislation and information on legal challenges.